rlite/rlite/README.md

     $ rinaperf -l -d n.DIF

-Note that the server can only manage requests one by one.
+Note that the rinaperf server can only manage requests one by one.

 Run the client in ping mode, asking a DIF called *n.DIF* to allocate a flow:

-    $ rinaperf -d -n.DIF
+    $ rinaperf -t ping -d n.DIF

-Run the client in perf mode, asking a DIF called *n.DIF* to allocate a flow, using 1200 bytes sized SDUs:
+Run the client in perf mode, asking a DIF called *n.DIF* to allocate a flow, and using 1200 bytes sized SDUs:

-    $ rinaperf -d -n.DIF -s 1200
+    $ rinaperf -t perf -d -n.DIF -s 1200

 ### 3.6.
 Python bindings